 Step 2: EVMS Requirements and Gap Analysis

 An EVMS Requirements Analysis or Gap Analysis is a critical first step to fully understand the current capability of a project control system.
-Whether you have an existing EVMS in place or not, H&A's EVMS experts will assess your current processes and procedures against the 32 guidelines in the ANSI/EIA-748 Standard for Earned Value Management Systems taking into account your desired end state and current or impending contractual requirements.
+Whether you have an existing EVMS in place or not, H&A's EVMS experts will assess your current processes and procedures against the 32 guidelines in the EIA-748 Standard for Earned Value Management Systems taking into account your desired end state and current or impending contractual requirements.

 Custom, Hands-On Approach for Greatest Success

 Humphreys & Associates will evaluate the systems, processes, procedures, practices, performance measures, and reports currently in place.
 This enables us to gain an understanding of the approach, methods, and techniques your organization uses to manage projects as well as your customer expectations.
 We will also conduct interviews to determine the organization's background and experience levels.
 This enables us to gather additional information about how your systems are used and applied on a day-to-day basis.
 Using the fact-based information we gather, we will identify the system gaps and recommend the most effective approach to address them.